 A holiday in South Africa is one of a kind imagine the taste of a chilled glass of sparkling champagne from the vines of nearby world-class wineries – the vibrant city of Cape Town awaits.
+Imagine arriving with the iconic Rovos Rail.
 There is always something for everyone here whether you are travelling solo, on a honeymoon or a memorable family safari you can hike through the Cedarberg mountains to ancient rock art sites, watch whales off the shore of Hermanus and dolphins at Plettenberg Bay.
 KwaZulu Natal’s fascinating history, the dramatic Drakensberg Mountains and wonderful Zulu culture has much to offer.
 Explore its mountain ranges, deserts, wild swamps and vast savannah in South Africa’s National Parks – Kruger, Madikwe, Kalahari and Eastern Cape, amongst many others where you get to see The ‘Big Five’ while staying at some of the most luxurious lodges in Africa.

 South Africa safaris

 South Africa is situated in the southern-most part of Africa, with neighbouring countries of Namibia, Botswana, Zimbabwe, Mozambique, Swaziland and Lesotho.
 Its coast is shared by two oceans, with the South Atlantic on the west and the Indian Ocean on the east.
 It’s world’s 25th largest country in both size and population well known as a “rainbow nation” because of its multicultural identity with its friendly people – it is a country worth visiting.
 A magnificent combination of landscapes and ecosystems supports a healthy outdoor lifestyle and provides great holidays to suit all tastes and budgets.